kaplanski/pkgmgr/README.md

 # pkgmgr - a package manager written in bash

+**development SUSPENDED**
+Due to active development on 'DBISshit!' this project is halted!
+An adaptation of the 'DBISshit!'-Format DB is planned for repo index files.
+Until 'DBISshit!' has got a non-interactive version this project (pkgmgr) will remain halted!

 pkgmgr uses standard tools like the bash interpreter, cp and wget combined with
 simple if-statements to give the user a full-blown package manager in return.